 While there are many different types of walkie talkies to choose from, we focused on consumer-level outdoor radios, rather than toys and CB radios.
 We based our comparative reviews on features, convenience, support options and overall performance.
 We used the following criteria to determine the best walkie talkies:

 All walkie talkies list a maximum effective coverage area.
 These range anywhere from 20 to 50 miles, but certain conditions must be met for you to reach these ranges.
-In actuality, your environment does much to influence the radio's range.
+In actuality, your environment may shorten this range to a mile or less.
 Look for a walkie talkie with both FRS and GMRS frequencies.
 FRS frequencies are free to use but usually have shorter ranges.
 GMRS channels require an FCC license to access and provide longer ranges.
 You should also look for an emergency radio, or a walkie talkie that can access NOAA weather channels.
-We prefer radios that push emergency weather alerts to your unit and that have an S.O.S. option to help you in case of an emergency.
+We prefer radios that push emergency weather alerts to your unit and that have an SOS option to help you in case of an emergency.

 We also look for various extra features, including a headset jack and an option for hands-free operation.
 Some walkie talkies have privacy codes and noise cancelling.
 If you are hunting and need silence, a vibration feature is necessary.
 Finally, to ensure you don't push the talk button accidentally, you should make sure the radio has a keypad lock and keystroke alert.

 If you're planning a backpacking trip, every ounce matters.
 You should make sure that your walkie talkie won't add too much weight to your pack.
 Nearly all modern radios include rechargeable batteries and a charger, but if you are planning a longer excursion into the wilderness, you should look for a radio that can also run on disposable batteries.
 Lastly, make sure you get a waterproof walkie talkie, just in case you drop it in water.

 Help & Support